-Table 5-7 identifies the District department(s) responsible for activities related to mitigation and loss prevention in RD 349.
-FILL OUT TABLE - MUCH WILL NOT APPLY TO YOU.
-FILL OUT WHAT DOES.
-TRY TO FILL OUT THE LAST COLUMN AS YOU ARE ABLE.
-MAKE SURE TO FILL OUT THE LAST CELL.
+Table 5-8 identifies the District department(s) responsible for activities related to mitigation and loss prevention in RD 349.

-Table 5-7 RD 349's Administrative and Technical Mitigation Capabilities
+Table 5-8 RD 349's Administrative and Technical Mitigation Capabilities

 Administration Y/N Describe capability Is coordination effective?

-Planning Commission

-Mitigation Planning Committee

-Maintenance programs to reduce risk (e.g., tree trimming, clearing drainage systems)

-Mutual aid agreements

-Other

-Staff Y/N FT/PT Is staffing adequate to enforce regulations?
+Planning Commission N Not within this jurisdiction's authority Mitigation Planning Committee N Not within this jurisdiction's authority Maintenance programs to reduce risk (e.g., tree trimming, clearing drainage systems) Y RD 349 annually performs \$40,000 in maintenance.
+In addition, it periodically constructs projects to repair deficiencies in the levee such as planned erosion and seepage repairs.
+Mutual aid agreements N None formally established with adjacent Reclamation Districts.
+Informally resources will be shared in the event of an emergency.
+Other N Staff Y/N FT/PT Is staffing adequate to enforce regulations?
 Is staff trained on hazards and mitigation?
 Is coordination between agencies and staff effective?

-Chief Building Official

-Floodplain Administrator

-Emergency Manager

-Community Planner

-Civil Engineer

-GIS Coordinator

-Other

-Technical
+Chief Building Official N Not a position within this jurisdiction Floodplain Administrator N Not a position within this jurisdiction Emergency Manager Y Matt Hemly Community Planner N Not a position within this jurisdiction Civil Engineer Y Gilbert Cosio, Michael Moncrief and the staff at MBK Engineers has served as District Engineer for over 40 years and has participated in many flood fight actions.
+GIS Coordinator N Not a position within this jurisdiction Other Technical